International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/CertificationScheme/Certification_Roles_and_Responsibilities.md

 -   React adequately to findings occurring during the course of the evaluation.

 All Applicants need to actively submit an application to start the certification process and have the duties as listed above.
 This applies to both organizations that develop software components intended to be deployed within the Industrial Data Space (i.e., prospective software providers) and to organizations that intend to become participants in the Industrial Data Space.
 During the certification process, the primary focus of the evaluation will be either on the product or on the organization itself.

+[*new proposal Natalia*]

+The Applicant is not just the subject of the evaluation and certification process, but plays an active part in it.
+An Applicant needs to actively submit an application to trigger the certification process.
+This applies to organizations/individuals that develop software components intended to be deployed within the International Data Spaces (i.e., prospective Software Providers) and to organizations that intend to operate components in the IDS.
+An Applicant needs to actively submit an application to an Evaluation Facility to trigger the certification process for any component intended to get certified with a higher trust level than 1.
+This applies to organizations/individuals that develop software components intended to be deployed within the International Data Spaces (i.e., prospective Software Providers) and to organizations that intend to operate components in the IDS.
+During the certification process, the Applicant provides all necessary material needed for the evaluation and certification of its component or organization and supports with questions or issues arising.
+The Applicant can choose the Evaluation Facility upon his demands.
+The certification process will be then organized mainly by the chosen Evaluation Facility whereas the Certification Body will be informed only of the process started by the Evaluation Facility.
+If the component or operational environment is meant to be certified for trust level 1, the applicant can chosse the "self-assessment" approach, where NO Evaluation Facility is required.
+Here, the applicant needs to visit the IDSA Website (Link Here) to registeres to the "IDS Certification Portal" for triggering the start of the certification for IDS components with the trust level 1.
+By filling out a questionnaire with true/false and open questions the applicant assures the IDS conformity of the component.
+Here, the IDS Certification Body is responsible for checking and assessing the answers given by the applicant.
+In case of a positive outcome, the Certification Body provides the certificate directly to the applicant.

 ## Issuance of Certificates